savicario/addis-ababa-hydroserver-training-2026/README.md

 👉 [**Access Exercise 2**](https://mybinder.org/v2/gh/savicario/addis-ababa-hydroserver-training-2026/main?urlpath=lab)

-Then, we will use the data uploaded to HydroServer to perform quality control and correct the observations.
+Then, we will use the data uploaded to HydroServer to perform quality control on the observations.
 The Quality Control portion of the exercise will use a [demo version of the Quality Control tool](https://playground.hydroserver.org/quality-control-demo/) available in the HydroServer Playground.

 **Continuation of Exercise 2**: During this part of the exercise, you will learn how to select and filter observations using criteria such as thresholds, date ranges, and rates of change.
 You will also explore different operations for reviewing and correcting selected observations, including deleting values, shifting timestamps, interpolating values, adding observations to fill data gaps, and assigning data quality qualifiers.